 Like the Oxford vaccine, J&J’s vaccine also uses genetically-engineered adenovirus as a vector, a technology it has already successfully deployed in its fully approved Ebola vaccine.
 In September the company launched Phase III trials with 60,000 volunteers across three continents to study the efficacy of its COVID vaccine versus a placebo.
 The company is scaling up manufacturing and plans to have a billion doses available next year, which could be rolled out after ’emergency use authorization’ is achieved in early 2021.
 The vaccine, which is catchily titled JNJ-78436735, is the first single-dose COVID-19 candidate to enter Phase III trials.
 All the other candidates are likely to require an initial shot followed by a booster.

 Russia, of course, already claims to have won the vaccine race.
 Launched as always with an eye to Soviet-style propaganda, the so-called Sputnik V vaccine hadn’t yet completed standard Phase 1 and 2 testing and Russia’s regulator later walked back on the announcement.
 The test results have since been published in the Lancet and look reassuring — the safety profile was good and a strong immune response was seen.
 However, some researchers have since raised questions about apparent duplications in the data and other concerns.

 The vaccine is another adenovirus vector approach and is being developed by the Gamaleya Research Institute, part of Russia’s ministry of health.
-A 40,000-person Phase 3 trial is now underway in Russia.
+A 40,000-person formal Phase 3 trial is now underway in Russia.